Food during pregnancy: what to avoid

 An additional note about food during pregnancy: It is definitely possible to have a diet without meat in pregnancy.
 However, if you are a vegetarian let your healthcare provider know as you may need supplementation for iron, B12 and Vitamin D.

-Stay safe and avoid these foods in pregnancy:
+Stay safe!
+Avoid these foods during pregnancy:

 1. Raw meat.